+1.9013860715

 Time: Depends

-Pioneer Life & a Civil War
+Pioneer Life Trunk & The Civil War Trunk

 The Pioneer Life trunk has artifacts and activities exploring a child's life in the 1800s.
 The Civil War trunk also covers what life would have been like for children during the Civil War, along with more specific lesson plans on Civil War experiences.
 Both trunks are best suited for K-6 graders.